JohnnyTung123/imc-prosperity-3/README.md

-## 🐚 IMC Prosperity 3 — Algorithmic Trading Strategy (Team: JohnnyTung)
+## 🐚 IMC Prosperity 3 — Team: JohnnyTung

 This repository contains research and algorithms developed by our team for the IMC Prosperity 3 competition.